 1. Observing all applicable laws and regulations

-2. Observing and conforming to BSCI Code of Conduct
+2. Observing and conforming to amfori BSCI Code of Conduct

 We require our Suppliers to abide by the principles set out in these Standards, irrespective of location.
-Suppliers sourcing from risk countries on the BSCI ‘country risk classification’ must observe and conform to the BSCI Code of Conduct or an equivalent standard acceptable to Ahold Delhaize and may be required to demonstrate compliance with such standard in the form of a valid audit report or certificate (depending on the provisions of the standard).
+Suppliers sourcing from other countries than the countries included in the Ahold Delhaize list of non-high risk countries (Appendix 1) may be required to demonstrate compliance with such standard or an equivalent standard acceptable to Ahold Delhaize in the form of a valid audit report or certificate (depending on the provisions of the standard).

 3. Employment Matters